feltnerm/flask-blog/experientiarum/filedb/about/about.md

 _Mark Feltner_

 ## Who Are You?
 I am Mark Feltner.
 Student, soccer player, code ninja, & DJ.
+I’m a self-proclaimed inventor, philosopher and hacker.
+I enjoy getting my mind blown.
+Things that blow my mind:
+ * space
+* love
+* art
+* music
+* programming
+* reading
+* technology
+* coincidences…

 Currently, I reside in Platteville, Wisconsin, and I am attending the University of Wisconsin Platteville as a student of Computer Science.

 ## What Are You Doing Here?
 Not sure.
 I made this blogging engine as a side project, and now I'm _testing_ it.